robison-scott/open-ecosystem-challenges/adventures/01-echoes-lost-in-orbit/docs/beginner.md

 - See **two distinct Applications** in the Argo CD dashboard (one per environment)
 - Ensure each Application deploys to its **own isolated namespace**
-- **Make the system resilient** so changes from outside Git cannot break it
+- **Make the system resilient** so Argo CD automatically reverts manual changes made to the cluster
 - Confirm that **updates happen automatically** without leaving stale resources behind

 ## 🧠 What You'll Learn